Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically speaking, the Radeon R7 250 should be 15% quicker than the Radeon HD 6670 (OEM) overall, because of its greater data rate. (explain)
+Memory BandwidthAs far as performance goes, the Radeon R7 250 should in theory be a little bit superior to the Radeon HD 6670 (OEM) overall. (explain)

-Texel RateThe Radeon R7 250 will be much (about 25%) more effective at texture filtering than the Radeon HD 6670 (OEM). (explain)
+Texel RateThe Radeon R7 250 will be a lot (approximately 25%) more effective at texture filtering than the Radeon HD 6670 (OEM). (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison